damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

 * Selected candidates will be invited to schedule a 30min [screening call](/handbook/hiring/#screening-call) with our Global Recruiters
 * Next, candidates will be invited to schedule a technical first interview with a Service Engineer
 * Candidates will then be invited to schedule a customer service interview with a Service Engineer
-* Candidates will be invited to schedule a third interview with our Interim Support Lead
+* Candidates may be invited to schedule an interview with our Interim Support Lead
 * Next, all candidates will have an additional technical interview with the VP of Engineering
 * Finally, candidates will interview with our CEO
 * Successful candidates will subsequently be made an offer via email